syauqi/smeaify/readme.md

 - XAMPP ( Atau apps web server lain )

 ## 💻 Install
-Clone/Download repository ini lalu simpan di folder htdocs ( jika memakai XAMPP) Jalankan di web browser ( Chrome, Firefox, Edge, Safari )
+ - Clone/Download repository ini lalu simpan di folder htdocs ( jika memakai XAMPP) Jalankan di web browser ( Chrome, Firefox, Edge, Safari )
+ - make a database in your dbms and name it just like my sql name. then import the sql file in this repo to your dbms.

 ## 🧑 Author